 Most children love to spend their time playing games and using game applications.
 Therefore, it seems a good idea to leverage interactive games as an elearning material to encourage children’s joy of learning.
 Interactive games make learning more fun.
 It can be advantageous in many aspects.
 It is a great way for teachers and parents to present new knowledge in a way that motivates kids to learn.

 Let’s take an example.
 Animal Names or Fruit Names are educational games created in ActivePresenter.
-With eye-catching colors, lovely animal images, or images of familiar fruits, these games make learning become a journey of exciting new discoveries.
-In details, children can learn the names of animals or fruits in English through playing crosswords or performing drag-n-drop actions.
+With eye-catching colors, lovely animal images, or images of familiar fruits, these games make learning exciting.
+By playing these games, children can learn the names of animals or fruits in English through playing crosswords or performing drag-n-drop actions.

 Catch Bubbles is also another educational game created in ActivePresenter.
 Its format is quite familiar to other popular bubble games that kids really love.
 However, there is one thing different: the game is created for educational purpose.
 Therefore, each time children catch a bubble, they need to answer a question related to different subjects.
 The subject could be maths, history, biology, literature, physics, art, chemistry, or sports.
 Similarly, other games like Panda Game or Butterfly Lifecycle can help children to learn about nature and science in an exciting way.